domingogallardo/SwiftWABackupAPI/README.md

 # SwiftWABackupAPI
 Swift API to explore a WhatsApp iPhone backup.
+It is used in the companion MacOS command line application [WABackupViewer](https://github.com/domingogallardo/WABackupViewer).